 (6) Where for any reason related to the insurer a bond lodged with the Commission ceases to be acceptable to the Commission, the approval, permit or certificate to which the bond relates may be amended by the Commission so that its operation is suspended until another bond acceptable to the Commission is lodged.

-[Section 59 amended by No. 16 of 1990 s.
+[Section 59 amended: No. 16 of 1990 s.
 33.]

 60. Revoking and amending permits and certain approvals